126789t/poc_everyday/today.md

 2025-02-26T17:33:49Z

 ## CVE-2024-56898
- Incorrect access control in Geovision GV-ASWeb version 6.1.0.0 or less allows unauthorized attackers with low-level privileges to manage and create new user accounts via supplying a crafted HTTP request.
+ Broken access control vulnerability in Geovision GV-ASWeb with version v6.1.0.0 or less.
+This vulnerability allows low privilege users perform actions that they aren't authorized to, which can be leveraged to escalate privileges, create, modify or delete accounts.

 - [https://github.com/DRAGOWN/CVE-2024-56898](https://github.com/DRAGOWN/CVE-2024-56898) :
 ![starts](https://img.shields.io/github/stars/DRAGOWN/CVE-2024-56898.svg)